Display to header level

 WPC staff, including program manager Jane Menchyk, initially met with staff and board members of the Friends of the Riverfront to explain the terms and obligations of the program and answer any questions.

-Through WPC’s loan program, the organization secured a $500,000 one-year, low interest loan with the first 6-months of the loan term being interest free.
+Through WPC’s loan program, the organization secured a $500,000 one-year, low interest loan with the first six months of the loan term being interest free.

 The bridge loan allowed the purchase to take place on schedule while organizers continued to raise the remaining funds needed.
-According to Executive Director of the Friends of the Riverfront, Thomas Baxter, “the loan only took one month to process”.
+According to the (now former) executive director of the Friends of the Riverfront, Thomas Baxter, “the loan only took one month to process.”

 According to Baxter, WPC provided a great deal of technical assistance, including guidance on financial reporting, and made the process very manageable, even for a small organization.
 “We simply couldn’t have done the transaction without their input.”